5 Benefits of HCM and Payroll Software for Small Businesses

 The DOL updates the salary threshold every year.
 That means another change is coming on July 1, 2025.
 While we don’t yet know the exact number, planning ahead ensures no surprises when the next update rolls around.

-Review all salaried employees earning under $43,888 to determine if they need reclassification.
+Review all salaried employees' earnings to determine if they need reclassification.

 Ensure accurate time tracking for all non-exempt employees.